Digital Empowerment with Blockchain Solutions

 Shirly Valge: Partisia Blockchain is the world's first regulatory-friendly, privacy-enabling blockchain leveraging multiparty computation, a form of zero-knowledge computation.

-We are able to create collaboration between mutually distrustful parties, processing data that would normally remain unexposed and unanalyzed, creating new insights for both web 3 and web 2 worlds, including corporates and enterprises.
+We are able to create collaboration between mutually distrustful parties, processing data that would normally remain unexposed and unanalyzed, creating new insights for both Web 3 and web 2 worlds, including corporations and enterprises.

 Interviewer: What specific problems is Partisia Blockchain aiming to solve?

 Shirly Valge: So, the main problem we solve is the lack of decentralisation of control of the data.
-Through multiparty computation, as I mentioned, we're able to create a like environment where mutually distrusting people can share data without actually revealing the data itself.
+Through multiparty computation, as I mentioned, we're able to create an environment where mutually distrusting people can share data without actually revealing the data itself.

 So, for example, competing companies can now have new insights and analyse outcomes, thanks to multiparty computation, which is basically a step forward from zero-knowledge proofs.
 These are able to prove something, for example, above a certain age or that you are vaccinated.